fifieldt/twcitizen/content/high-level-professional.md

 Once your criminal record is issued by your existing country of citizenship, you cannot leave Taiwan, otherwise it will be deemed invalid.

+## Health Check
+In most cases, you must pass a health check in Taiwan.
+Allow for up to two weeks to receive the results.

+You can ask your local Household
+ Registration Office for their recommended hospital.
+A specific form is required to be filled out and covers up to five examinations depending on your passport country.
+ Large hospitals in city centers are likely to have a dedicated health check area that is accustomed to performing the requisite tests for residence.

+The CDC website has [details of the required tests](https://www.cdc.gov.tw/En/Category/ListContent/C4w0xUaCBCKzdd6BxDGWcA?uaid=y9n9sbUrcg_Pj6lGlPVDCA).